-Recorded images are transferred over wireless LAN.
-Do not use the Eye-Fi card or turn off Eye-Fi card communication (page 105) when on an aircraft or in any other location where use of wireless communication is limited or prohibited.

-Loading an Eye-Fi card will cause the Eye-Fi indicator Eye-Fi to appear on the monitor screen.
+- Recorded images are transferred over wireless LAN.
+Do not use the Eye-Fi card or turn off Eye-Fi card communication (page 108) when on an aircraft or in any other location where use of wireless communication is limited or prohibited. - Loading an Eye-Fi card will cause the Eye-Fi indicator Eye-Fi to appear on the monitor screen.
 Its transparent or not transparent appearance indicates the communication status as shown below.

-Transparent Access point cannot be found or no transferable image data exists.
-Not transparent Image transfer in progress
+Transparent Eye-Fi Access point cannot be found or no transferable image data exists.
+Not transparent Eye-Ff Image transfer in progress Flashing Eye-Ff Searching for access points

-- A communication icon will appear on the monitor screen while image data transfer is in progress. - The camera's Auto Power Off (page 110) function is disabled while image data transfer is in progress. - A confirmation message will appear on the monitor screen if you try to turn off the camera while image data transfer is in progress.
-Follow the instructions in the messages (page 135). - Transfer of a large number of images can take some time to complete. - The original images remain on the Eye-Fi card after the image data transfer. - · Recording a movie to an Eye-Fi card may result in movie frames being dropped. - Proper Eye-Fi card data communication may not be possible due to camera settings, battery level, or operating conditions.
+- A communication icon will appear on the monitor screen while image data transfer is in progress. - The camera's Auto Power Off (page 113) function is disabled while image data transfer is in progress. - A confirmation message will appear on the monitor screen if you try to turn off the camera while image data transfer is in progress.
+Follow the instructions in the messages (page 138). - Transfer of a large number of images can take some time to complete. - Depending on the type of Eye-Fi card you are using and its settings, images on the Eye-Fi card may be deleted following image data transfer. - When recording a movie to an Eye-Fi card, it can take too much time to record data, which can result in breaks in the image and/or audio. - Proper Eye-Fi card data communication may not be possible due to camera settings, battery level, or operating conditions.